bobpeers/Alteryx_SDK_Snowflake_Output_SemiStructured/README.md

 ## Input Files

-All the inoput files **MUST** be of the same type.
+All the input files **MUST** be of the same type.
 The connector checks the file extentions of all the files and will stop woth an error is there is more than one file extension.

 The files must also have a file extenton of type json, xml, parquet, avro, orc.
 Any other files will stop the connector with an error.